ankitkr23835/kixer/README.md

+ # Warning :
-# This tool is only for educational purposes only!!!
+This tool is for educational purposes only!!!